 Cortland residents and visitors will swarm downtown as the popular Brockway Truck Parade will travel its way south on Route 11 to Main Street in Downtown Cortland starting at 8:30 a.m.
 If you miss the parade, don't worry!
 The trucks will remain on display on Main Street until 3 p.m. so you'll have the opportunity to browse the extensive collection.
 There will also be other vendors and events taking place throughout the day before the awards ceremony in front of NBT Bank at 3:30 p.m.
 Don't forget to walk through the Brockway exhibit courtesy of the Cortland County Historical Society.

 After the awards ceremony, those with reservations can attend the evening buffet at the Brockway Museum courtesy of Bob's BBQ.
 If you haven't RSVP'd, call (607) 299-4185 to see if space is available.

 If you've stuck it out through the whole weekend, plan to attend the pancake breakfast (8 a.m.), followed by the 5th Annual South-Central NY Chapter ATCA Truck Show held at the museum complex from 8 a.m. to 3 p.m.
 A reservation is not required for the breakfast and is a pay-at-the-door event.

 STAY THE WEEKEND

-There are some great overnight accomodations for those looking to stay the weekend with us.
+There are some great overnight accommodations for those looking to stay the weekend with us.
 Click here for local hotels, resorts, bed and breakfasts and campsites.
-If you have some time to spare, don’t forget to check out the other fun activities happening in Cortland County.
+If you have some time to spare, don't forget to check out the other fun activities happening in Cortland County.
 The Experience Cortland Events Calendar and Facebook events page has a full listing of local happenings.